 WHAT’S SO GREAT ABOUT PWA?

-- Offline capable, all the static files are cached in the device.
-It will still work if the Internet or intranet connection goes down.
+- Offline capable, all clients are decentralized and serverless.
+They will still work even if the Internet and server is down.

 COMPATIBILITY CHECKS